tachiyomiorg/website/src/help/guides/troubleshooting-problems.md

 ---
 title: Troubleshooting problems
-description: Encountered an issue with a source?
+description: Encountered an issue with a source or the app?
 Here are resources to help you troubleshoot it.
 lang: en-US
 ---

 # Troubleshooting problems

-This page is for when you encounter a problem with a source extension.
+This page is for when you encounter a problem with a source or the app.

 ::: c-danger Common error messages
+This is just a list of some errors.
+Go through [Diagnosis](#diagnosis) even if your problem isn't on the list.
 - HTTP Error 4xx
 - HTTP Error 5xx
 - Unexpected URL